 Courses required for admission vary significantly from one institution to another.
-The following courses are mentioned frequently as being required and/or recommended by PT programs, according to the 2017-2018 PTCAS Course Prerequisites Summary.
-Percentages refer to PTCAS-participating programs.
+These courses are mentioned frequently as being required and/or recommended:

 Choosing a Major